 Application Procedure.
 Self-formed groups of four faculty colleagues should submit their names, a list of the work each group member will be sharing, and a short, one-paragraph description of the rationale for the group composition to the Dean of the Faculty.

 Guidelines.
 Groups of four can be formed within or between departments, programs, or divisions.
 The groups can also be formed within or between faculty ranks.
 We do not expect groups to form around shared expertise or research areas; however, the constitution of each group should be conducive to informed dialogue.
-[NEW in 2017-2018: With the launch of our Design Thinking Pilot, we especially invite groups interested in learning more about and incorporating design thinking into their creative work.]
+[New in 2018-19: With the launch of our Design Thinking Pilot, we especially invite groups interested in learning more about and incorporating design thinking into their pedagogies.]

 Deadline.
 The application deadlines are June 29 for participation during the fall semester, and January 5 for participation during the spring semester.